hCaptcha/eth-kvstore/README.md

 get('satoshi');
 ```

-#### Challenge 1:

-Try storing a key-value pair by using the `set` method.
-Can you retrieve the value with your own account?

-#### Challenge 2:

-Authorize another one of your wallets with the `authorizeAccount` method.
-Can that account retrieve the value you stored prior?

-#### Challenge 3:

-Revoke access to one of your authorized accounts with `revokeAccount` method.
-Set a new key-value pair.
-Can the revoked account retrieve the newly set value?

 ## Installation
 You need Node as your environmental dependency.
 At the moment this is guaranteed to work with Node 8.